-The candidate you are hiring will be an addition to your existing employee, and it is vital that he or she can fit right in and coexist with everyone.
-Everyone should be able to work freely and excel by themselves at the same time be able to help and lift up other people too.
+The candidate you are hiring will be an addition to your existing employees and it is vital that they can fit right in and coexist with everyone.
+Everyone should be able to work freely and excel by themselves at the same time, be able to help and lift other people too.
 The candidate should be aware that everything is improved by collaboration and diversity.
 A team-oriented employee is a company’s asset.

 Can They Own Up To Their Mistakes?

 Mistakes don’t equally mean incompetence.
 We are human, and making mistakes is normal.
 When your employee is learning, they will make mistakes and what is important is they can own up to their wrongs.
 The candidate you should hire should:

 - Apologize and take action in correcting the error.

 - Be honest and still keep things in perspective.

 - Work to prevent making the same mistakes in the future.